hoa0202/liorf/README.md

 - This version has removed the feature extraction module, making it easier to adapt to different lidars;

 - Support 'robosense' lidar and Mulran datasets, make the following changes in "*.yaml":
-  - sensor: “robosense” or sensor: “mulran”
+  - sensor: "robosense" or sensor: "mulran"

 - Support 6-axis IMU, make the following changes in "*.yaml":
   - imuType: 0 # 0: 6-axis IMU, 1: 9-axis IMU